-- Our living units consist of either platform tents or cabins depending on the age of your camper(s), the program they are participating in, and number of campers. - All cabins and platform tents contain cots with mattresses; adding mosquito netting is optional, but highly recommended. - Our cabins house up to 8 campers each and our platform tents house 4 campers each - Units do not have electricity-campers are encouraged to bring and use a flashlight or lantern - At night, our latrines and staff buildings have electric lights so campers can find them - Campers share common areas such as the shower house that has multiple, individual stalls with enough room to also get dressed in that stall
+- Our living units consist of either platform tents or cabins depending on the age of your camper(s), the program they are participating in, and number of campers. - All cabins and platform tents contain cots with mattresses; adding mosquito netting is optional, but highly recommended. - Our cabins house up to 8 campers each and our platform tents house 4 campers each. - Units do not have electricity-campers are encouraged to bring and use a flashlight or lantern. - At night, our bathrooms and staff sleeping areas have lights so campers can find them. - Campers share common areas such as the shower house that has multiple, individual stalls with enough room to also get dressed in that stall.